 - 1 red onion minced

 - juice of 1 lime

-- For the marinade: Place all ingredients into a food processor and process until well combined and a liquid.
+- Place all ingredients into a food processor and process until well combined and a liquid.
 Place pork in marinade and refrigerate for 4-18 hours.

 - Remove pork to a resting board and lightly tent with foil.
 Pork will continue to cook.

 - While pork is resting, make Pineapple Salsa by combining all the ingredients.

 - Serve pork with pineapple salsa and cooked marinade.